 The most affordable used Huracan are the 580-2 versions (I am using the term affordable in a rather loosey-goosey sense) at around $180,000 to $220,000.

-While stepping up to late model 610-4 version will cost you around $250,000.
-Niche like STO, Tecnica, Sterrato are around $400,000 due their limited production run.
+Stepping up to the late model 610-4 version will cost you around $250,000.
+Niches like STO, Tecnica, and Sterrato are around $400,000 due to their limited production run.

 Source- Lamborghini Press